Projects

 Attitudes towards Farmed Animals in the Middle East and North Africa Region

-— Animetrics and Middle East Vegan Society
+— Animetrics, Sezin Ekinci, and Middle East Vegan Society

 This study builds on earlier work by Mercy for Animals, which explored international views on farmed animals, speciesism, welfare, and plant-based diets.
 We expand this by focusing on the Middle East and North Africa region, with attention to Islamic views and regional issues.
 By addressing topics like halal and religiosity, we aim to gain a deeper understanding of public attitudes and support for animal welfare in this context.